-You will find Panglao Island over on Bohol.
+You will find Panglao Island over in Bohol.
 It is a small island connected to Bohol by a bridge.
 In and around Panglao’s Alona Beach is where the nightlife is.

 Alona Beach is small so it is a lot easier to meet and get chatting with fellow travelers.
 Bohol and Panglao are great places to go diving and there are good few dive bars along Alona Beach.

 On the beach, you’ll find the karaoke bars, live music bars, and the usual happy hour promotions and cocktails, so there’s plenty going on.
-During peak season it can great busy and very lively.
+During peak season it can get very busy and lively.

 The Bantayan islands are quieter than the first 4 on the list.
 Bantayan Island has amazing beaches and friendly locals but I won’t class it as a party island.
 And certainly not for the financially challenged.

-Most of the nightlife on Bantayan Island is in Santa Fe Most.
+Most of the nightlife on Bantayan Island is in Santa Fe.
 There’s a good range of bars and restaurants in Santa Fe but no clubs.
 There is a good mix of tourists and locals in the Karaoke Bars and in the other bars around you might only find tourists.